 Constitutional Carry may also be referred to as Freedom to Carry, Permit-less Carry or Vermont Carry.

 Constitutional Carry is not “Unrestricted Carry.”
 It also does not abolish existing permit systems, or their corresponding reciprocity agreements.

-Passing a Constitutional Carry bill is a key goal of the National Association for Gun Rights' State Legislative program.
-As of 2019, 15 states have adopted Constitutional Carry, making it is one of hottest pro-gun fights of the last decade.
+Passing a Constitutional Carry bill is a key goal of the National Association for Gun Rights’ State Legislative program.
+As of June, 2023, 27 states have adopted some form Constitutional Carry, making it is one of hottest pro-gun fights of the last decade.